Welcome to

 Food & Supplies

-• Lead & harness: in the cupboard next to the front door
+• Lead & harness: next to the front door in the fuzzy box

-• Cleaning supplies: basket at the bottom of the unit next to the kitchen (just in case — he's been doing great!)
+• Cleaning supplies: just to the left of the cleaning device in the living room (just in case — he's been doing great!)

 Going for Walks